aroberge/friendly-traceback-docs/docs/source/index.rst

 Not exactly the most helpful information for beginners ...

-Here's the corresponding version with full explanation from Friendly-traceback, making use of
+Here's the corresponding version with full explanation from Friendly, making use of
 `Rich <https://github.com/willmcgugan/rich>`_ to produce a colourful output.